 (a) hold the animals at the saleyard without causing or permitting them to be sold; and

-(b) inform an inspector accordingly, and comply with any directions given to the operator by the inspector under regulation 105.
+(b) inform an inspector accordingly.

 Penalty: a fine of $2 000.

 (4) Subregulation (3) does not apply to a consignment of animals to which an NLIS device is not applied that is moved to a saleyard under an exemption in regulation 83(1).